Elias Díaz Player Props: Rockies vs. Dodgers

 Elias Díaz At The Plate

-- Among qualified hitters, he ranks 22nd in batting average, while his on-base percentage ranks 49th and he is 44th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 22nd, his on-base percentage ranks 53rd, and he is 51st in the league in slugging.

-- In 25 games this season (36.8%), Diaz has picked up an RBI, and in 12 of those games (17.6%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- Diaz has had at least one RBI in 36.2% of his games this season (25 of 69), with two or more RBI 12 times (17.4%).
+He has also been responsible for three or more of his team's runs in three contests.

-- In 33.8% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (5.9%).
+- He has scored in 23 of 69 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.